visipedia/iwildcam_comp/readme.md

 }
 ```

-## Class-agnostic Segmentation Model (DeepMAC segmentations coming soon!)
+## Class-agnostic Segmentation Model

 We are also providing a general weakly-supervised segmentation model which competitors are free to use as they see fit.
-We have run the segmentation model over the WCS dataset using the bounding boxes from the MegaDetector v4, and provide the segmentation for each box (coming soon!).
+We have run the segmentation model over the WCS dataset using the bounding boxes from the MegaDetector v4, and provide the segmentation for each box.
 The segmentations come from [DeepMAC](https://google.github.io/deepmac/), which provides class-agnostic instance segmentation masks and achieves state-of-the-art performance on partially supervised instance segmentation tasks.
 Below, we show a sample visualization of instance masks on WCS.

 ![Instance Masks](/assets/mask_visualization.png)